 STEP 5: Add another line of identifying text, V2 Org1User1, then save and close.
 SSProtect will automatically re-protect the file for you.
-Notice that the File Explorer overlay icon remains Yellow since you are not the Data Owner (i.e. did not create Version 1 of the Managed Item or Version Chain, more fully described in the article, :Recover w/ Shared Content).
+Notice that the File Explorer overlay icon remains Yellow since you are not the Data Owner (i.e. did not create Version 1 of the Managed Item or Version Chain, conceptually illustrated in follow-up Walkthroughs, :Recover w/ Shared Content and, Version Chains).

 STEP 6: Generate a similar file for Org1_User1 - C:\TestDataO1U1\SampleO1User1.txt - and place similar identifying text inside of it, V1 Org1User1, and save/ close.
 In File Explorer, right-click then choose SSProtect Activate to protect the new file, creating Version 1 that you can subsequently share, below.
 The File Explorer Overlay Icon will be Red.

 Review Org1_User1 Perspective on Peer-Shared Content